I’ll never forget when project estimation was used against my team.

 - Start the project and re-evaluate the estimate at a specific time.

 The goal is to discover the information you need for a more accurate estimate.
 Talk with your team at this phase to understand how much precision is required.
+Figure out if this is a project to move fast or over-engineer.

 Update Estimates Throughout the Software Project